 Formatting for e-books can also include things like having live links available, on which the reader can simply click to leave a review, visit your website, or purchase the next in series.
 Fortunately, software is available that can take care of this for you, and you can learn to DIY your layout and formatting, provided you are prepared to put in time and effort to learn your chosen package and what it can do.
 Because the software often offers a range of templates to speed up the process, a text-centric book will leave you with professional-looking interiors with little effort.
 There is a free formatting package available online at Reedsy, and the two most commonly used paid software packages are Vellum (for Mac only) and Atticus (for Mac and Windows).
 For a comprehensive guide to formatting e-books, visit ALLi’s blog on this topic: https://selfpublishingadvice.org/how-to-publish-an-ebook.

-Remember that some of your aesthetic choices can be altered by the reader if you publish a reflowable e-book: font size and style, margin, one- or two-page layouts and so on are all modifiable, which may not be how you envisioned the book but might be important for the accessibility of the reader.
+Remember that some of your aesthetic choices can be altered by the reader if you publish a reflowable e-book: font size and style, margin, one- or two-page layouts, and so on are all modifiable, which may not be how you envisioned the book but might be important for the accessibility of the reader.
 If your book requires images or elements other than text, it may be best to use a paid formatting service.

 ALLi recommends all authors seek to maximize the formats they offer readers, so once your e-book is ready, also create printed book files (PDFs), which can then be printed on demand.
 Even with simple layout options, like novels, it is still important to choose an appropriate trim size for your category and to consider what kind of chapter headings, margins, and so on will do your content justice.
 You do notice these things if they have gone wrong or if the author or publisher makes odd choices—you don’t find novels that are A4 size!
-Font style and size matters for a book to be a pleasant reading experience, so it’s important to use the professional software mentioned above and to proofread for any issues.
+Font style and size matter for a book to be a pleasant reading experience, so it’s important to use the professional software mentioned above and to proofread for any issues.
 Poor formatting can also lead to issues when uploading to online platforms: being told your margins do not follow guidelines that have been set can lead to much muttering and nail chewing!
 When it’s time to format your print book, this blog post will help: https://selfpublishingadvice.org/the-ultimate-guide-to-formatting-your-print-book.

-If the thought of learning yet another skill leaves you feeling weary or you prefer to outsource tasks that are not in your zone of genius, there are companies who offer professional layout and formatting services.
+If the thought of learning yet another skill leaves you feeling weary or you prefer to outsource tasks that are not in your zone of genius, there are companies that offer professional layout and formatting services.
 These professionals commonly use InDesign, a more complex software.
-ALLi’s Approved Services Directory of publishing services—free to members or available for sale—lists organizations who offer this service and many others, including editors and cover designers, all of whom have been vetted by ALLi to ensure they provide a quality service you can trust, as part of its watchdog efforts within the industry.
+ALLi’s Approved Services Directory of publishing services—free to members or available for sale—lists organizations that offer this service and many others, including editors and cover designers, all of whom have been vetted by ALLi to ensure they provide a quality service you can trust, as part of its watchdog efforts within the industry.
 ALLi’s book Choose the Best Self-Publishing Services: ALLi’s Guide to Assembling Your Tools and Your Team by John Doppler can be useful in choosing services that work best for you.
 The book is free for members and available for sale to non-members.

 A final tip for your longer-term success: don’t forget that while we often remember to update the covers of our back catalog when they look dated, we should always consider our interiors as well.
 Over time, expectations around things like font style and size also change.